A Six Minute Read

 To achieve the maximum benefit of the internal measurements, everyone involved needs to know what “good” looks like – including how to recover when it’s missed.
 This can take the form of control charts, annotated examples, poka-yoke boxes, or anything that allows the user to check the quality of his work before it moves onto the next stage.

-The new measures need not be overwhelmingly complex, or even “brilliant”.
-They simply need to indicate performance, and head off any problems before they become irreversible.
+New measures don’t have to be complex, or even “brilliant”.
+They do need to be simple, they need to indicate performance, and head off any problems before they become irreversible.
 If it is important, you should be able to describe the difference between “good” and “bad”; and if you can describe the difference, you can find something about it you can measure and track.

 When we can objectively measure our own work before sharing it, the feedback gives us confidence and improves the quality of our outputs.
 By ensuring that it meets our customers’ requirements, we avoid being the subject of those “everything I get is crap” complaints.